Heat Networks Delivery Unit

 BEIS believes that local authorities have a key role to play in making heat networks succeed and that their involvement, particularly in the development stages, can help realise the benefits of heat networks, while also delivering jobs and growth.

-The Government set up the Heat Networks Delivery Unit (HNDU) in 2013 to address the challenges which local authorities identified as barriers to heat network deployment.
-Since then, the HNDU has run six funding rounds and awarded £14m to support studies into 200 projects across 139 local authorities.
+The Heat Networks Delivery Unit (HNDU) was set up to address the challenges which local authorities identified as barriers to heat network deployment.
+Since 2013, the HNDU has run six funding rounds and awarded £14m to support studies into 200 projects across 139 local authorities.

 The Government has been keen to encourage the use of CHP and district energy for many years and lamented the fact that only 2% of UK buildings benefited from district heating in 2001.
 Despite persistent encouragement the number of buildings in the UK heated by district heating is still only 2%.
 The Government allocated £320m in 2016 for consultancy fees and grants to increase the use of district heating in its Heat Networks Investment Project.

 However, there are strong reasons why CHP based district heating has not taken off in the UK and there will continue to be formidable barriers:

 - the establishment of a CHP based district heating system requires substantial up front capital investment

 - it requires space for the CHP "energy centre" engine

 - it requires large diameter heavily insulated metal piping for the hot water network

 - it suffers heat losses to the ground